shekharsorot/azure-docs/articles/storage/files/storage-how-to-use-files-linux.md

 ```
 # [RHEL](#tab/RHEL)

-Same applies for CentOS or Oracle Linux
+Same applies for Rocky, CentOS or Oracle Linux

 On Red Hat Enterprise Linux 8+ use the `dnf` package manager: